CrayLabs/SmartSim-Scaling/README.md

    - `cpp-py-data-aggregation/db/CMakeLists.txt`
    - `cpp-py-data-aggregation/fs/CMakeLists.txt`

-> Note that there are three different `CMakeLists.txt` files for the Data Aggregation tests.
+> There are three different `CMakeLists.txt` files for the Data Aggregation tests.
-You will need to build each associated application per Data Aggregation scaling test.
+A separate build folder will need to be created within each CMake folder if you plan to run all three data agg tests.
+You will need to navigate into the respective CMake file per Data Aggregation scaling test and run the app steps above.
 This is the same for the C++ and Fortran inference tests.

 ## Running